 The fins are small and travel-sized.
 They come with an open toe heel which allows for a more precise fit.
-These have sizes ranging from small to large.
+These have sizes ranging small – large.

 Although the fins are smaller, they don’t really slow you down much as they have been well designed.

-Promate Snorkel Set Best Snorkel Gear For Beginners
+Promate Snorkeling Set Best Snorkel Gear For Beginners

-The Promate Snorkel set is a good option for novice snorkelers.
+The Promate set is a good option for novice snorkelers.

 The mask is a single lens one with a transparent silicone skirt which allows a tight seal around the eyes and nose.